Occupational Health and Safety Code

 (a) are waterproof,

-(c) are used only for blasting activities.
+(c) are used only for blasting activities, and

 Electrical cables and wires